JPillai77/JPillai77/README.md

 - 👋 Hi, I'm JPillai77
-- 🌱 I’m currently learning ... large language models and immunobiology.
+- 🌱 I’m currently learning ... large language models.
 - 👯 I’m looking to collaborate on ... nothing at the moment.
 - 👀 I'm interested in ... immunobiology.
 - 📫 How to reach me ... joshpillai949@gmail.com.